 Wright often comments on the way in which American evangelicalism has been influenced by the Enlightenment and rationalism.
 One aspect of the Enlightenment that has particularly affected American evangelicalism is the idea of the progress of man (which is triumphalism in its broadest aspect).

 The Enlightenment worldview was very much built on the idea of triumphalism – that man has steadily and surely progressed over the centuries from the brutish Iron Age (and before) to the great advances of the 19th, 20th and into the 21st centuries.
-We are ascending from less primative existence to ever increasing levels of perfection.
+We are ascending from primative existence to ever increasing levels of advance.

 Do you see where this is going?
 This idea of human progression is fundamentally the exaltation of man (kind of like a metaphysical Tower of Babel), and it has infiltrated and influenced modern American evangelicalism more than we care to admit (or even know).
 American Christians tend to view ourselves as advanced.

 Personally, I wonder how much we have regressed.

 But I digress.
 The point is that this attitude of triumphalism didn’t arise from biblical exegesis.
 It came from a far more mundane and secular source.

 If you consider what came out of the Enlightenment, one of the first things that comes to mind is the Theory of Evolution.
 Darwin didn’t invent triumphalism; triumphalism created Darwin.
 The generations before Darwin were committed to the idea of the inevitable upward progress of man, and Darwin merely took that idea and championed a scientific theory that matched.
 (He didn’t create it.)